YehEmily/ExercisesInC/homeworks/homework01.md

 With static types, you can always tell what types variables are (integer, string, character, etc.).
 Also, this means that errors can be found more quickly because since functions must declare the types of arguments that are provided and the type of result that the functions return, the compiler can check whether the arguments provided are the right type and whether the return value is used correctly.

+Static types also save space because variable names don't need to be saved in memory.

 3) Give an example of a static semantic error.

 ```